 One of YouTube’s core values is to provide anyone the opportunity to earn money from a thriving channel.
 This is why YouTube was all about converting your dreams into reality for many small-time creators.
 Anyone can get an idea, create a channel, and start uploading videos that go along the community guidelines.
 And if the channel generates more than 10,000 views, then the YouTube channel is fit for monetization, and the creator gets to earn some amount of money.

-But now a YouTube creator can only be able to earn or monetize the YouTube channel unless it meets the new YouTube Partner Program (YPP) threshold of having 4,000 hours of watch time within past 12 months and 1,000 subscribers.
+But now a YouTube creator can only be able to earn or monetize the YouTube channel unless it meets the new YouTube Partner Program (YPP) Update 2018 threshold of having 4,000 hours of watch time within past 12 months and 1,000 subscribers.

 GOT A YOUTUBE CHANNEL WITH LESS THAN 4K HOURS OF WATCHTIME?

-If your YouTube channel has less than 4,000 hours of YouTube watchtime, then your channel will lose access to all monetization tools and features associated with the YouTube Partner Program on February 20, 2018, unless you surpass this threshold in the next 30 days.
+If your YouTube channel has less than 4,000 hours of YouTube watchtime, then your channel will lose access to all monetization tools and features associated with the YouTube Partner Program Update on February 20, 2018, unless you surpass this threshold in the next 30 days.

 YouTube channels who are no longer eligible as of February 20 will still be compensated for any AdSense revenues they are already due.

 Creators who haven’t yet reached this new threshold can continue to benefit from YouTube’s “Creator Academy”, their Help Center, and all the resources on the Creator Site to grow new channels.
 Once your channel reaches the new threshold, it will be reviewed to make sure it adheres to YouTube’s policies and guidelines, and if so, monetization will be re-enabled.

 We’ve made updates to the YouTube Partner Program to strengthen our community & prevent impersonators + spammers from harming our platform.